Learning Multi-agent Action Coordination via Electing First-move Agent: Conclusion

 \section{Conclusion}

-In this paper, we propose a framework that promotes coordination through electing the first-move agent followed by an improved deep Q-network(EFA-DQN) in cooperative multi-agent reinforcement learning.
-The EFA sub-module brings together benefits of graph convolutional network and attention mechanism for message aggregating, which is sent to the weight-based scheduler for the election.
-Then we introduce a customized deep Q-network for putting more emphasis on better joint actions and alleviate the problem of misestimation.
-Empirical results show that EFA-DQN can improve the agents’ performance and leads to faster convergence.
+we propose a novel hierarchical framework to explicitly model the election of the optimal first-move agent for coordinated behaviour planning in MARL.
+The election module brings together the benefits of graph convolutional network and attention mechanism for message aggregation, and we design the weight-based scheduler to elect the optimal first-move agent.
+Then the dynamically weighted mixing network can alleviate the problem of misestimation and put more emphasis on better joint actions.
+Empirical results show that our algorithm can achieve higher rewards, faster convergence, and lower variance.